Carnival World, Book One, Chapters 49-51

 “Your job, Bard, is to take the film crew to the edge of the Penal Colony Mountains and film both Jackal Heads and Rogue Sasquatch.

-It will take two trips with the skip jack, so that is why we are going to send you via blimp.
 We will drop your team off on top of the old ruins of the ancient Snake Temple Butte.
 That ruined temple, as you may know, is located near and above the border, outside of the Penal Colony Mountains.
 The edifice is on top of the hill that overlooks the ancient crossroads.
-That gray cobblestone crossroads, of course, is just inside the border of the Penal Colony Mountains and quite visible from the temple top.
-The floor of the temple is intact, but the open air pillars and rubble from the kneeling pews, alter and Grecian style columns, are scattered down the hillsides.
-And lately, there has been an uptick in activity, according to the Cynoceph sheriffs.

-In the morning and afternoon we will send a skip jack with a mess crew to provide meals.
-You will have c-rations and snack bags sent in mermite containers for lunches.
+containers for lunches.
 We will also send a gas Coleman camp stove, unless Bard can supply one of his own, so that you may make coffee and a separate container of boiled water for tea.
 The mission scientist we are sending with your team does not drink coffee.

 “Intell from Sheriff Bo, whose office is near there, says that the crossroads area there is commonly known for passing Jackal Heads and Rogue Sasquatch.

 “Under no circumstances, Bard and Rangers, are you to cross the border into the Penal Colony Territory.
 You will meet but not film Sheriff Boregard’s team who will contact you at the designated point.
 The film crew has agreed to use blurring technology to conceal the faces of everyone but the film team.
 Sheriff Boregard and his team will meet with the film crew but they are not to be filmed.
-If they are filmed accidently, that footage will need to be edited out of the documentary.
+If they are filmed accidentally, that footage will need to be edited out of the documentary.

 “We will supply modifications to their equipment which will neutralize the ability that some Cryptids possess to blur their photos or drain equipment or battery energy.
 Care will also be taken by the film crew to avoid shots or edit out any sequences that could show that they are not on earth.
 We have a team of scientists who specialize in filmography who will assist the earth film crew with that task and audit the film following their return.
-One of them, Dr. Daphne Kimble – you’ve worked with her before, Orlando, on the Crashed Nazi Bell Mission; she will accompany your team and work with the film crew.
-She is preparing equipment as we speak.

 “Like I usually ask Bard, what are your suggestions, as far as special equipment or tactics, in your opinion?”